-- 1. Continuation of the virus (like 1918) - 2.
-Lack of additional fiscal support to prevent debt default, evictions, and business failures (like 1929) - 3.
+- Continuation of the virus with mutations and insufficient vaccine roll-out (like 1918) - 2.
+Lack of additional and appropriately targeted fiscal support to prevent debt default, evictions, and business failures (like 1929) - 3.
 Damage to State and Local Budgets leading to cuts in job and discretionary spending (like 2009)